geneontology/gocam-sif-pyexport/README.md

 ```

 ### Parameters
+* `i`: input directory containing GO-CAM TTL files
+* `o`: output directory to save the GO-CAM SIF files
+* `a`: zip filename to store all the GO-CAM SIF files
 * `l`: try to convert URIs in human readable labels
-* `d`: when true, if a given entity (e.g. GO term) has multiple instances, the name will also be duplicated _2, _3, etc, so that it appears as different nodes in the SIF format
+* `d`: when true, if a given entity (e.g. GO term) has multiple instances, the entity name will also be duplicated _2, _3, etc, so that it appears as different nodes in the SIF format

 ## SIF files
 * Documentation about the [SIF Format](http://manual.cytoscape.org/en/stable/Supported_Network_File_Formats.html)